Khammam: Climate

 Rainstorms and cyclones are common in the region during the rainy season, which starts with the monsoons in early June.
 The cyclones could occur any time of the year, but commonly between August and November.

 During the 2015 India heat wave, Khammam experienced a maximum temperature of 48 C.

 Floods

 Khammam has been receiving higher annual rainfall than the rest of the state.
 The annual rainfall is 175 cm during the monsoon season.
 Khammam was also affected by the floods of Munneru, the tributary of the Krishna River.
 In 2007, the floods struck by the River drowned the Bokkalagadda with heavy three-day rain.
 Again in 2009, floods struck and inundated the area.
 There has also been a proposal for the construction of a barricade.
-Food Corporation of India storage centers in Khammam regularly release food for the flood victims.
+The Food Corporation of India assists farmers in Khammam whose crops have been damaged in foods by procuring their crops and guaranteeing a minimum support price.